lijingwang/hierarchicalBayes/README.md

-# hierarchicalBayes
-Open-source Python package for Hierarchical Bayesian inversion of global variables and large-scale spatial fields.

 ## Hierarchical Bayesian inversion of global variables and large-scale spatial fields (preprint link)
 An open-source Python package on the hierarchical Bayesian framework.